 Although Harris Manchester welcomes applications from all potential mature students, those wishing to study Theology as a second undergraduate degree ("second BA students") will be particularly interested to know that Harris Manchester can offer substantial scholarships to good second BA applicants; these are worth £9,000 a year (roughly covering the fees) if the second BA is done over two years, or £6,000 a year if it is done over three.
 There are, of course, all sorts of reasons why people may wish to study Theology as a second undergraduate degree: for example many American students completing a liberal arts BA in the USA find that doing two or three years more specialized study of Theology at Oxford fits in well with their educational goals; other students may find that Theology is an interest they have come to a little later in life, perhaps stimulated by issues raised in their first degree course.

-There are many places where mature students can study Theology, and it may be that what would suit you best would be a part-time course through the Open University, or perhaps a course through Oxford University's Department of Continuing Education (or that of some other university near where you live); but if you're contemplating studying for a full-time residential degree in Theology as a mature student, then Harris Manchester College is one option you should seriously consider.
+There are many places where mature students can study Theology, and it may be that what would suit you best would be a part-time course through Oxford University's Department of Continuing Education (or that of some other university near where you live); but if you're contemplating studying for a full-time residential degree in Theology as a mature student, then Harris Manchester College is one option you should seriously consider.

 If you're interested in making an application you should look at the application web pages for Oxford University and for Harris Manchester College.

-For details of the Theology courses available at Oxford you will want to see the Theology Faculty website.
+For details of the Theology courses available at Oxford you will want to see the Theology and Religion Faculty website.